twcau/AdblockRules/README.md

 # Other useful lists

-- [My list of lists](https://github.com/twcau/AdblockRules/blob/master/ListSources.MD) - Summary of the lists I use for Adblocking
+- [My list of lists](https://github.com/twcau/AdblockRules/blob/master/ListSources.MD) - Summary of the other lists I use for Adblocking

 # How to use?